nafakbar12/NutriCow/README.md

 ### Project development roadmap
 See below for our proposed schedule on next steps after Call for Code 2023 submission.
 ![Roadmap](https://github.com/nafakbar12/NutriCow/blob/main/NutriCow%20Product%20Roadmap.png)

-## Additional details

-_INSTRUCTIONS: The following deliverables are suggested, but **optional**.
-Additional details like this can help the judges better review your solution.
-Remove any sections you are not using._

-### How to run the project

-INSTRUCTIONS: In this section you add the instructions to run your project on your local machine for development and testing purposes.
-You can also add instructions on how to deploy the project in production.

 ### Live demo